syncfusion-content/xamarin-docs/Xamarin/Effects-View/Customization.md

 ## SelectionColorOpacity

-The [`SelectionColorOpacity`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_Angle) property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the selection.
+The [`SelectionColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the selection effect.

 {% tabs %}